sandbox-bio/sandbox.bio/app/src/tutorials/terminal-basics/steps/Step5.md

 <Execute command='cat ref.fa | grep ">"' />

-With this approach, missing quotes lead to an error message, and not data loss.
+With this approach, missing quotes lead to an error message instead of data loss.